daniel-web-developer/docker-boilerplate-djangopsql/README.md

-# Boilerplate for development using Docker instances running Django and Postgres
+# Boilerplate for development using Docker, Django, and Postgres

 This is a simple boilerplate so I can start developing Django apps skipping the configuration part.